Carbon-Labs/whitepapers/uto.md

 #### How does an UTO work?

+At its core, a UTO is a smart contract that can accept funds in exchange of tokens.
+Additionally, it can also accept funds that are payment for products and services provided by the UTO operator.

+There is no time limits on how long the UTO can accept funds in exchange for tokens.
+However, the UTO itself can be "paused" by the UTO owner.

 ### What are the benefits compared to ICO's?
 > It puts more control in the hands of the contributors.